Jamozed/vscode-ebnf/README.md

 ## About

-EBNF for Visual Studio Code provides EBNF syntax highlihting for Visual Studio Code.
+EBNF for Visual Studio Code provides EBNF syntax highlighting for Visual Studio Code.
 Files with the extension `.ebnf` will automatically be affected.

 EBNF code blocks in Markdown are also supported.